Condor Ferries: Expansion

-Condor Ferries established the first high-speed car ferry service to the Channel Islands from Weymouth in 1993 using the 74m Incat catamaran Condor 10.
-In the winter of 1993/1994, one of Condor's parent companies, Commodore Shipping, took over British Channel Island Ferries (BCIF) which operated conventional ferry services to the Channel Islands from Poole.
+Condor established the first high-speed car ferry service to the Channel Islands from Weymouth on 1 April 1993 using the 74m Incat catamaran Condor 10.
+The original delivery date had been 1992, but the order was delayed by Condor due to technical issues with Condor 9.

+The success of the Condor 10 service saw the announcement in January 1994 that, due to their substantial losses the previous season, British Channel Island Ferries (BCIF), which operated conventional ferry services to the Channel Islands from Poole, had been taken over by one of Condor's parent companies, Commodore Shipping.
 Upon the BCIF takeover, Condor moved all passenger services to Weymouth and the BCIF freight service was transferred to Commodore Shipping.
-The BCIF vessel Havelet ran a conventional ferry service from Weymouth from 1994 alongside the Condor 10.
+The BCIF vessel Havelet ran a conventional ferry service from Weymouth from 1994, on a three year charter, alongside the Condor 10.
+Operations of under the BCIF name would cease on 22 January 1994, with around 100 staff being made redundant from that date.

 TNT's 50% share in Condor was spun-off just two years after their purchase with the rest of TNT's Shipping and Development Division and floated on the Australian Securities Exchange. to become part of Holyman.

+Société Nouvelle d'Armement Transmanche (SNAT), which ran SNCF's shipping division, entered into a pooling agreement in 1994 with Condor Ferries to fill capacity on SNAT's Channiland Ferries services, launched in 1992.
+Channiland's ship Saint Malo carried the logos of both companies.
+The pooling agreement and Channiland services came to a swift end after an April 1995 incident when Saint Malo struck a rock known as La Frouquie, 900 metres north of La Corbière.
+At least 65 of the 307 passengers were injured and the craft was severely damaged.
+It eventually entered services with Condor themselves as Condor France.

+In 1995, private equity firm 3i took a one-third stake in Condor and the company formally adopted the trading name Condor Ferries and a new red and blue livery, and the following year an application to run a high-speed service between Jersey and St Malo was refused by the Jersey Harbours and Airport Committee, leaving Emeraude Lines as the only vehicle ferry operator on that route.